 Customizing, customizing, customizing

-I’ve already mentioned this earlier but it bears repeated, there are just so many damn things to customize in VDJ, from smart scratch to quantizing to job vibration protection.
+I’ve already mentioned this earlier but it bears repeating, there are just so many damn things to customize in VDJ, from smart scratch to quantizing to job vibration protection.
 The list goes on and on.
 Wisely, VDJ also has the ability to display all the changes you have made in one view.
 Very nice touch!

 As an IT person, I am beyond appreciative of all the customizability.
-But I can also see for some thing can be a daunting mountain to understand.
+But I can also see for something can be a daunting mountain to understand.
 A number of Serato users are used to a purely plug-and-play environment, and while there is plenty of equipment that you can obtain that requires no tweaking, one would be foolish to not explore and see what options you can tweak out.
 It will take a bit of a learning curve for people to learn, but it’s an exercise well worth it.
 And whenever you get stuck there is a large community of users willing to help out.

 After I initially published this article I heard some information out there that VDJ does not support a lot of file types, so I decided to put it to the test.
 I put in AIFF, ALAC (Apples lossless file in m4a format), APE, FLAC at 92 bit / 192 kHz HD rips, FLAC, MP3, OGG, WAV, and WMA files.
 To my surprise, Serato didn’t hit them all, where VDJ did.